 When examining the Pennsylvania and New York indictments, the Dilworth Paxson attorneys found substantial overlap.
 The descriptions of the conspiracy charged in both cases seemed quite similar.

 An attempt was made to have the second indictment dismissed by the Middle District Court, but Judge John E. Jones III rejected the motion.
 Judge Jones said that although the conspiracy charge was filed under the same general conspiracy statute used in the New York case, it did not amount to double jeopardy.

-Dilworth Paxson attorneys Lawrence McMichael, Patrick Northen, and Matthew Faranda-Diedrich then appealed the case to the U.S. Court of Appeals for the Third Circuit.
+Dilworth Paxson attorneys Lawrence McMichael and Patrick Northen then appealed the case to the U.S. Court of Appeals for the Third Circuit.
 They argued that the alleged conspiracy cited in the Pennsylvania case was the same conspiracy that was the basis for the New York conviction.